-Today, we share a story about a woman we will call, to protect her safety and dignity, Goodness.
-This seems an appropriate name considering the horrors she has endured and any goodness that could come from helping her find a new life.
+This story centers a Sarah’s resident who we will call Nzuri, a Swahili word meaning “goodness.”
+This seems an appropriate name considering the hardships she has endured and all of the goodness that has come from helping her find a new life.